 What sets Long Beach apart besides the Queen Mary (which is currently closed while the city takes possession and renovates)?
 How about a spectacular aquarium, the three-acre Rosie the Riveter Park, gondola rides around Naples Island, and an Aquabus to make getting around more fun?
 There is an actual beach you can visit, of course—Mother's Beach at Marine Park is perfect for kids!

 Malibu has some of the best surfing in SoCal, but access to some revered spots can be tricky (though there's usually free parking available along PCH) if you pick a patch of beach behind the house of someone rich and famous.
 It can be easier to head to Zuma Beach, Point Dume, or El Matador State Beach, explore the tide pools at Leo Carillo Beach, or hike the Grotto Trail to get some exercise.
 Want a taste of the Malibu lifestyle?
 Stop in at the Malibu Country Mart, where your kids can enjoy the new playground while you sit at a shaded bench.
-Be sure to visit the Malibu Pier and see the birds at Malibu Lagoon State Beach, right next to the Adamson House historic house and gardens (which is filled with spectacular Malibu Potteries' tile).
+Be sure to visit the Malibu Pier and see the birds at Malibu Lagoon State Beach, right next to the Adamson House historic house and gardens (which are filled with spectacular Malibu Potteries' tile).